LAKERS TOGETHER: Find out how we're moving forward. Learn about campus safety measures including testing, face coverings and vaccines.

 The First Year Guides are meant to help direct students who have not been in college before.
 Each of the guides provide class suggestions based on a student's math and/or writing placement.
 Not all scenarios are represented here so you should follow up with an academic advisor to personalize your plan.

-Students who choose the Hospitality and Tourism Management major will receive a Bachelor of Science degree and will need to choose an emphasis area.
+Students who choose the Hospitality and Tourism Management major will receive a Bachelor of Science degree and will need to choose two areas of career concentration.

 Adventure Tourism and Hospitality & Tourism Management Minors